DaveMielke/NBP/b2g/doc/UserInterface/Overview/keys.rst

 One Hand Mode has been designed to make the |product name| easy to use by those who only have the use of one of their hands.
 It's disabled by default.
-Press Dot8+Forward to enable it, and press Dot7+Backward to disable it.
+Pressing Dot8+Forward enables it, and pressing Dot7+Backward disables it.
-Both of these key combinations have been chosen so that they can be reasonably easily pressed with a single hand.
+Both of these key combinations were chosen so that they could be reasonably easily pressed with a single hand.

 When One Hand Mode is enabled, each dot key of a combination may be pressed separately.